gizzy-lab/gizzy-lab/README.md

 - 👋 Hi, I’m @gizzy-lab
-- 👀 I’m interested in coding, cyber security, graphic design and content marketing
+- 👀 I’m interested in cyber security, graphic design, content marketing and gaming
-- 🌱 I’m currently learning Cyber Security with IBM and Kodluyoruz.
+- 🌱 I’m currently learning Cyber Security
 - 📫 If you want to reach me, send an e-mail
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: Everything happens for a reason.